Spatio-temporal air flow properties in a 3D personalised model of the human lung

 Mathematical and computational modeling is particularly well suited to studying the lung's internal dynamics, which are challenging to observe in vivo.
 Recent studies employing Weibel-like models of the bronchial tree have demonstrated that air–mucus interactions can indeed mobilize mucus during chest physiotherapy.
 Key drivers of these interactions have been identified and characterized, including air wall shear stress, mucus rheology, and airway geometry and structure \cite{mauroy_toward_2015, stephano_wall_2021}.
 However, these idealized models assume that all pathways from the trachea to the acini are geometrically and biophysically identical, and thus cannot capture spatial inhomogeneities.
 A significant paradigmatic gap remains in modeling the three-dimensional spatial distributions of the underlying physical processes.

-In this abstract, we propose a prototype for a new synthetic multi-scale lung model that addresses this gap for resting ventilation conditions.
+In this abstract, we propose a new multi-scale lung model that addresses this gap under resting ventilation conditions, incorporating key processes such as the coupling between local tissue deformation, airway compliance, and inertial airflow \cite{neelakantan_computational_2022}.
 Using this model, we explore the spatio-temporal distributions of air wall shear stresses and airflows within our integrative lung model at rest ventilation.